ken-rubin/TGv1000/README.md

 1) Properties of the ajax data object (the context object) are referred to directly in the jade template (e.g. "projects").

 2) The critical element is the ".snippetcontext" element.
-It is given a known id, which will be referenced on the client and it specifies the name of the client side event handler module, which is required later on the client.
+It is given a known id, which will be referenced on the client and it specifies the name of the client side event handler module, which is required later on the client--the core wiring code is wrapped in the client side module snippetHelper as will be seen.

+When the initial ajax request returns to the client, the client-specified "done" handler is invoked.
+This function just accesses the snippetHelper module to do the client injection and require the client side event handler.

+				var m_functionSearchSnippetResponse = function (htmlData) {

+					try {

+						// Inject result.
+						var exceptionRet = snippetHelper.process(m_dialog,
+							htmlData,
+							"#TypeWell",
+							"#ProjectsDialogSearchSnippet");
+						if (exceptionRet) {

+							throw exceptionRet;
+						}
+					} catch (e) {

+						errorHelper.show(e.message);
+					}
+				};

+The snippetHelper module injects the htmlSnippet into the DOM and then inspects it for the aforementioned snippetcontext:

+						var jModuleDefinition = $(strModuleDefinitionElementSelector);
+						if (jModuleDefinition.length > 0) {

+							// Extract the value of the attribute. var strModule = jModuleDefinition.attr("data-module");

+							// If the node is found and has a value. if (strModule) {

+								// Require the specified module, and...
+								require([strModule], function (module) {

+									try {

+										// ...allocate and create.
+										var moduleInstance = new module();
+										var exceptionRet = moduleInstance.create(objectContext);
+										if (exceptionRet) {

+											throw exceptionRet;
+										}
+									} catch (e) {

+										errorHelper.show(e.message);
+									}
+								})
+							}
+						}

+If the

 Client side event handlers:
 ...